Crooked Creek Retreat and Outfitters Adventures

 Join in on chasing those Razor Clams, they actually can move through the sand at around 1 inch per second.
 When you first put the shovel in they take off, so speed is needed.
 It should actually be called catching not digging.
 Here at the lodge we have shovels, clam guns, and buckets for your use.
 Plus we will give you all the instructions or maybe someone will join you.
 Razzor clams make a wonderful clam chowder, fried clams, clam cakes or whatever is your favorite.
 Bring some back and we will make you a pot of clam chowder and set it on the wood stove for your dining pleasure.

-Digging/catching requires a minus1 or lower tide.
-Check the tide table in the fishing section for exact tides but, for 2013 your best clam digging and beach combing tides are May 8th through the 16th and the 23rd to the 30th, June and July the 1st to the 9th and 19th through the 23rd, July 30th to the 5th of August, and the 17th to the 21st, the 29th to the 2nd of September.
+Digging/catching requires a -1 or lower tide.
+Check the tide table in the fishing section for exact tides but, for 2014 your best clam digging and beach combing tides are May 4th through the 10th and the 2oth to the 23rd, June and July the 1st to the 9th and 19th through the 23rd, July 30th to the 5th of August, and the 17th to the 21st, the 29th to the 2nd of September.

 Sea KayaksSea Kayaks Mako's water taxi will take you on any number of adventures out into Katchemak Bay.
 They will take you across the bay and around Gull island to meet your Sea Kayak guide and instructor for a leisurely paddle into the bay where you will see otters floating right beside you, your guide will point out other wildlife viewing opportunities and make sure you have the best trip possible.
 There are 1/2, 3/4 and full day trips.
 We recommend the 3/4 day trip as just right for those of you who do not spend much time kayaking.
 Your guide will find a nice beach to land on to stretch you legs and have lunch.

 Another trip is to take the water taxi and do a hike on your own on approximately a 3 1/2 mile trail and get picked up by te water taxi to return across the bay.
 I think taking the water taxi over and back is a trip all in itself, you will see wildlife and circle Gull island, just ask the boat captain to take you around the rock.
 There is also a fly / boat trip to Soldovia.
 You should plan a whole day for this trip.
-These trips are all around or under $150 per person.
 The water taxi ride is included.
 Ask Auntie Dorothy for more details if this sounds good to you.

 Bear Viewing Fly OutDo not miss this adventure, fly across the Cook Inlet in a float plane.
 It will look impossible to land and then the pilot will set the plane down on Wolverine Creek or Big Lakes and the impossible becomes possible.
 Then you will meet your guides and transfer into a boat to see bears, both Brown and Black Bears frequent the area.
 Your guide will tell you what to expect..
 This is really a two for one adventure, the scenery and flight there and back is worth the price without seeing bears, the fly over is breath-taking.
 If there is wildlife on the way there or back your pilot will bring you down for a better view.
 Former guests have even seen a Back Bear and a Brown Bear in a fight, with moose scattering in all directions.
 You will have more than an ample view out the window of the plane, but be sure and ask Auntie